myshell-ai/AIlice/README.md

 - "systemAsUser": We use the "system" role as the sender of the message returned by the function calls.
 However, not all LLMs have a clear definition of system role, and there is no guarantee that the LLM can adapt to this approach.
 So we need to use systemAsUser to set whether to put the text returned by the function calls in user messages.
 Try to set it to False first.

 Everything is done!
-Use the modelID of the new model as the command parameter to start AIlice!
+Use "hf:" as a prefix to the model name to form a modelID, and use the modelID of the new model as the command parameter to start AIlice!

 # How Developers Should Get Started